-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 In 2019, the Migration Policy Development Board ("MPDB") was established to develop comprehensive migration policy proposals to deliver more responsive controls over who could come to live, work and access public services in Jersey, to improve consistency wherever practical and helping to reduce the Island's reliance on inward migration.
 The Final Report was published on 6 March 2020 and the MPBD was dissolved.
 In October 2020, the Government announced the proposed Migration Control Policy, which was anticipated to form part of a wider immigration and population policy.
 The proposal was accepted and the new Work Permit Policy was implemented, as per the above.

-The Common Population Policy (p.116-2021.pdf (gov.je)) is due for debate at the States Assembly, which states that detailed legislation is currently being finalised to amend the CHWL following the adoption of the Migration Control Policy.
+Following recent debate (amongst other things in relation to the Common Population Policy (p.116-2021.pdf (gov.je) detailed legislation is currently being finalised to amend the CHWL following the adoption of the Migration Control Policy.
 The new legislation will "allow for significant flexibility to align with changes to common population policy over time, will establish new review and advisory bodies and will introduce a number of new CHWL statuses" (see page 59 of the Common Population Policy).
-It is intended for the new legislation to be lodged for debate and adoption by the States Assembly in late 2021/early 2022.
-Secondary legislation is expected to follow later in the year, following the general election in June 2022.
+The framework legislation has now been adopted but the secondary legislation is not yet drafted (it is expected to be released in late 2022).
+The new legislation will (amongst other things) remove the automatic right for individuals to gain permanent residency where they have been employed in Jersey for 10 years of more and introduce a system of shorter residency permits aimed at introducing more reactive controls on migration.

 10 Tips and traps